 What is Shock Wave Therapy?

 Shockwave Therapy, also known as Extracorporeal Shock Wave Therapy (ESWT), is a clinically proven and highly effective treatment for chronic soft tissue injuries and certain bone conditions.
-If conservative treatments such as cortisone injections, anti-inflammatory medications, splints, braces, orthotics, or physical therapy have failed to relieve your pain, then ESWT may be right for you.
+If conservative treatments such as cortisone injections, anti-inflammatory medications, splints, braces, orthotics, or physical therapy have failed to relieve your pain or numbness, then ESWT may be right for you.

 Shockwave Therapy or ESWT is also called Pressure Wave, Pulse Wave, or Sonic Wave Therapy.